Exemption Guide

 Horses used for breeding or as working animals on a ranch qualify.
 Horses kept primarily for recreational riding, showing, or racing generally do not qualify.
 The key distinction is whether the horses serve an agricultural purpose or a personal one.

-Check your county's specific requirements
+Check your county

 Rules vary by county.
-Find your local details and appraisal district contacts.
+Find local requirements and contacts.